-Robeco manages SDG aligned strategies in fundamental credits and equities and in quantitative strategies and indices.
+Robeco manages SDG aligned strategies across asset classes (credits and equities) and investment styles (fundamental, quantitative, and indices.
 Such investment strategies (or indices) construct portfolios using the SDG scores.
 For instance, a strategy may wish to avoid significant negative impact by excluding companies with a negative overall SDG score.
 Alternatively, they can align with positive impact by only investing in companies with a positive SDG score.
 Strategies may also tilt towards specific SDGs they wish to align with.
 We also manage an SDG engagement strategy as explained above, this strategy specifically invests and engages for alignment and improvement on the SDGs.
-The assets under management in SDG strategies is currently roughly 10%
+The assets under management in SDG strategies is currently roughly 10%.

-^{2.} For products with a climate benchmark or green bond strategies we use the benchmark definition/green bond framework definition.
+2. For products with a climate benchmark or green bond strategies we use the benchmark definition/green bond framework definition.